shakoori-naeimeh/PokemonBattle/README.md

 When battle ground is set then we set its status to `ready`.
 When the player clicks the `Start Battle` button, the log sentense is shown in Battle Log box.

-## With more time I would
+## What's missing:
-- Add tests
+- Tests
-- Handle loading and error state properly
+- Proper handling of loading and error states
-- Implement pagination for the `getPokemons` query to get the next page of pokemons when the fetched ones are all used
+- Implement of pagination for the `getPokemons` query to get the next page of pokemons when the fetched ones are all used